spacetelescope/crds/documentation/crds_users_guide/source/installation.rst

 Implicit Installation
 ---------------------

-CRDS is often installed implicitly as a dependency of the HST or JWST calibration software.
+CRDS is often installed implicitly as a dependency of the HST, JWST and Roman calibration software.
 These basic installations only include sufficient dependencies to assign best references and fetch them if needed.

 To check for CRDS try::

    $ crds list --version
-   7.0.5, master, c95d1cc
+   11.16.7, master, c95d1cc

 File Submission Installation
 ----------------------------